malavneha/ai-clinical-decision-making-support-system/README.md

 This system is intended for research and educational demonstration.
 It has not been clinically validated and should not replace professional clinical judgment.]

 ---
+What does it do?
+Patient data → AI risk prediction → decision-support information → analytics

+Who is it for?
+Research/clinical-informatics demonstration

+Current status?
+Working research prototype
+Try it
+Live Streamlit Demo
+Code
+GitHub

 ## 🚀 Live Demo
 🔗 https://ai-clinical-decision-making-support-system-pjs7nfntqcvqfqkjjby.streamlit.app